johannhof/johannhof.github.io/README.md

 # My website

-This site is assembled using Cobalt.
+This site is assembled using [Cobalt](https://github.com/cobalt-org/cobalt.rs).

 To build run

 ```
-make
+cobalt build
 ```